“Learn something new every day, then share what you’ve learned…”

 How to Heal Your Metabolism will question everything you thought you knew about health and nutrition.
 If you are ready to understand nutrition and health in a completely different light, then you need to read this book.

 Does a strong urge to fill up on carbs sabotage your weight-loss efforts?
 Are you often tired and irritable, and is there a roll of fat around your middle?
 Now it’s easier than ever to eat great and lose weight.
 The Metabolism Miracle Cookbook by Diane Kress, RD, includes more than 150 quick-and-easy, carb-controlled recipes and menus tailored to each step of The Metabolism Miracle diet plan.

 Nearly half of all Americans have “Metabolism B” and unknowingly overproduce the fat-gain hormone insulin.
 These recipes are specifically formulated to help people with this hidden condition lose weight, lower blood pressure and cholesterol, decrease risk of or improve control over diabetes, and increase their energy.

 From appetizers, soups, and salads to vegetables, entrées, and desserts ideal for family meals, readers will have no shortage of delicious options.
 Vegetarian and gluten-free choices are also included.

-Extensively revised and updated to reflect current knowledge of nutritional and dietary requirements, Introduction to Nutrition and Metabolism, Fifth Edition presents an accessible text on the basic principles of nutrition and metabolism and the biochemistry needed for comprehending the science of nutrition.
+Extensively revised and updated to reflect current knowledge of nutritional and dietary requirements, Introduction to Nutrition and Metabolism by David A. Bender presents an accessible text on the basic principles of nutrition and metabolism and the biochemistry needed for comprehending the science of nutrition.